ministryofjustice/offender-assessments-api/README.md

 # Offender Assesments API

+**This project has been archived and replaced by https://github.com/ministryofjustice/offender-assessments-api-kotlin**
+---

 The service provides REST access to the OASYS Oracle DB offender assessment information.

 ## Continuous Integration